ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 ### Demonstration Setup

-We’re now ready to launch the container, we can do so via:
+We're now ready to launch the container, we can do so via:

 ```bash
 cd ${ISAAC_ROS_WS}/src/isaac_ros_common && ./scripts/run_dev.sh
 ```

-Once we’ve obtained and setup Isaac, we can add in the `opennav_visual_navigation` project as a starting point.
+Once we've obtained and setup Isaac, we can add in the `opennav_visual_navigation` project as a starting point.

 ```bash
 # Clones the project and creates a colcon_ws relative to your path